 Thomas Ford (bass): You can either say that it’s a comment on the fragility of human nature or you could say that we wanted to see our friend get naked

-Dale: and drunk.
+Dale: And drunk.
 They got paid in alcohol.

-Callum: That was the only condition to him doing it, was that if you get me really drunk on cider then I’ll get naked and run around in the woods and that was it, and off he went and we got the camera out.
+Callum: That was the only condition to him doing it, was that if you get me really drunk on cider then I’ll get naked and run around in the woods, and that was it, and off he went and we got the camera out.

 Jamie: I don’t know.
 I think we just kinda wanted to let people know that we just want to do things our way now.
 Hence, it’s a little bit more literally balls out.

-Your midway through your UK tour, how has it been going so far?
+You’re midway through your UK tour, how has it been going so far?
 Any highlights yet or backstage shenanigans you can share with us?

 Dale: The tour’s been really good, it’s our first headline tour, so it’s a bit hit and miss.
-We haven’t got any expectations really.
-But Birmingham was wicked, that’s been the best night so far at The Sunflower Lounge.
+We haven’t got any expectations, really.
+But Birmingham was wicked, that’s been the best night so far, at The Sunflower Lounge.
 Yeah, we’ve had some shenanigans with Storms, our support band.
 They’ve got a big black van that you can’t see inside and horrible things happen inside of it [laughs].

 Jamie: They’ve got a light called The Vibe Light, and as soon as it hits someone’s eyes, it just drags them into the van.
 Takes their soul away.

 Thomas: They’ve also got a lot of juice, like every kind of smoothie you can imagine.

 Callum: We have got really into lights recently.
 We like to get all the lights off from the venue and use ours.
 Get a smoke machine going and get just really sweaty.